The Many Languages, Many Colors Project

 Compare the terms used to divide the hue colors (the brightest, most saturated colors: ).

-Compare how English and Korean divide the full color space.
+Compare how languages divide the full color space.

 Korean-English Translation Comparison